Short-term TEFL jobs and summer TEFL jobs

 The influx of students for pre-sessional courses means that universities employ more teachers to work on them.
 To get a job teaching pre-sessional, you will need a recognised teaching certificate, if not a Diploma or MA.
 You’ll also need significant experience, usually of academic English.

-As well as the UK, there are summer schools in other countries in Europe, especially those with long school breaks in the summer.
+As well as the UK, there are summer camps in Europe in various countries, especially those with long school breaks in the summer.
 During July and August, the heat sends people out of the cities.
 Summer camps in Spain usually take place in the mountains, where it’s a bit cooler.
 They are residential, so you spend the whole time with the students.
 This might include playing sports and organising activities, supervising them at night, eating with them and taking them on trips.

 Teaching English short-term in Europe – January – June